Skip to content

 Types of Special School

-While all special schools offer teaching to children with significant needs, there are differences in how they are funded and who manages them.
+All special schools offer teaching to children with significant needs.
+There are usually differences with how they are funded and who manages them.
 Special schools are either:

 Section 41 of The Children and Families Act 2014 distinguishes between two types of Independent special schools:

-All these types of special school are available in East Sussex and in the first instance the Local Authority will explore options in the schools where the Local Authority control admissions.
+All these types of special school are available in East Sussex.
+In the first instance the Local Authority will explore options in the schools where the Local Authority control admissions.

 See the Finding a School in East Sussex section below, to find out more about special schools and specialist facilities around East Sussex.